-Lean is an umbrella term for various techniques centered around reducing waste, one of which is Kanban.
+Lean is an umbrella term for various waste-reducing techniques, one of which is Kanban.

 - Limiting waste